Skip to main content

 Remote user cannot resolve internal DNS

-Remote Access DNS Configuration
+Remote VPN Access DNS Configuration

 For customers with Private Access, there is a need to include the Private DNS server IPs in the private network configurations.
 This will ensure internal domains are being resolved by the VPN clients.